NVIDIA/cuda-quantum/python/README.md

 The CUDA Quantum Python wheels contain the Python API and core components of CUDA Quantum.
 More information about available packages as well as a link to the documentation and examples for each version can be found in the [release notes][cudaq_docs_releases].
-System requirements and compatibility are listed in the Getting Started section of the linked documentation.
+System and compatibility requirements are listed in the Installation Guide of the linked documentation.

 [cudaq_docs_releases]:
     https://nvidia.github.io/cuda-quantum/latest/releases.html